EonTechnology/server-proxy/README.md

 * `git submodule update`

 ### Setting
-To participate in the generation of blocks, before the start of the peer is need to set the environment variable `SECRET_SEED` with the SEED account, on whose behalf the blocks will be generated.
+To participate in block generation you need to set the environment variable `SECRET_SEED` before the start of the peer.
+The environment variable to be set with the SEED account on whose behalf the blocks will be generated.

 The environment variables for docker-compose also can be specified in the `.env` file (located in the current working directory):
 ```